justinthdang/qworkloads/README.md

 ## Customizing the Circuit, Architecture, and Parameters
 A list of inputs for the circuit, architecture, and parameters text files can be found under section III of [this paper](https://arxiv.org/pdf/2405.16275).

-An example can be found in the "samples" folder within the project directory.
+Examples can be found in the "samples" folder under the project directory.

 ## Running the Simulator
 To run the simulator, navigate to the project directory and execute the following: